Which school do you want to support?

 Neither the state nor the Federal government provides funding specifically for field trips.
 In California, school districts have the power to allocate funding through the Local Control Funding Formula (LCFF).
 If you want funding for a field trip for your school, ask your principal first, then speak with your district office and your school board representatives.
 You might get lucky and find that some money has already been set aside.

-Another option is for the field trip to come to the kids, for example as an assembly.
+Because old-school style field trips are costly and complex, schools have come up with some creative alternatives.
+One option is for the field trip to come to the kids, for example as an assembly.
 Some community organizations, such as museums, are set up to provide speakers at school sites.
 If an actual trip is out of reach, there are also online field trips that offer a high-tech alternative to loading everyone on the bus.
+Admittedly, these experiences seemed cooler before the pandemic!

 Search all lesson and blog content here.